rosenberg-c/polysonic-documentation/README.md

 Known issues:

 * Arpeggiator will only sync start and stop from the DAW, MIDI clock sync is being worked on
+* Direct selection of otput device is not possible at the moment.
+Workaround is to make the selection on your DAW

 ## Requirements